-We ask that each participant put away their personal belongings (i.e. laptops, ipods, cell phones, wallets, travel docs etc) before you leave the house – YES Tours is not responsible for any lost or stolen belongings.
-While Whistler is a very safe place we suggest that you lock the door behind you and do not provide the door code to anyone unless they are living in your chalet/condo.
+We ask that each participant put away their personal belongings (i.e. laptops, tablets, cell phones, wallets, travel docs etc) before you leave the house – YES Tours is not responsible for any lost or stolen belongings.
+While Whistler is a very safe place we strongly recommend that you lock the door behind you and do not provide the door code to anyone unless they are living in your chalet/condo.

 At the end of the course you must be ready to check out by 9:30am on Saturday morning.
 If you have booked a shuttle transfer to the airport with RideBooker door to door service, they will pick you up from your accommodations.
 Refer to your transfer confirmation for your departure time.

-Catered accommodations – If you booked a catered package dinner and continental breakfast (Cereal, Toast, Tea, Coffee) will be prepared by the chalet host 6 days a week.
+Catered accommodations – If you booked a meals package, dinner will be provided 6 days a week.

 Photo: Whistler Fire and Ice show takes place every Sunday night and its FREEEEEEEE!

 YES is all about having fun!
 We want to show you the best of Whistler and there is a lot to see and do, much more than just on the mountain!
-Each week at our Welcome Function on Sunday you will be given a schedule which shows how your week will look both on and off snow.
+Each week you will be given a schedule which shows how your week will look both on and off snow.
 All off-snow activities are optional (unless stated) and these are at your own expense.

 Activities vary in price but we always have the best deals set up for you.
 Snowmobiling, bungee jumping, cat skiing, ziptrek, NHL hockey games, tube park, ice skating etc etc… the list goes on.
 These activities can be booked and paid for once arriving in resort.